viamrobotics/docs/docs/components/input-controller/_index.md

 You are likely already familiar with human-interface devices, like keyboards and mice, elevator button panels, light power switches, joysticks, and gamepads, or, video game controllers, from your daily life.

-Configuring an *input* component allows you to use one of these devices with your robot, enabling you to control your robot's actions by interacting with the device.
+Configuring an *input* component allows you to use devices like these with your robot, enabling you to control your robot's actions by interacting with the device.

+This component currently supports device like gamepads and joysticks that contain one or more [Controls](#control-field) representing the individual axes and buttons on the device.
+[Register callback functions](#registercontrolcallback) to Controls with the `input` API to handle [Events](#events) that occur when the state of the control changes.

 Most robots with an input controller need at least the following hardware:

+- A robot with a computer capable of running `viam-server`.
-- A power supply cable or batteries.
+- A power supply cable or batteries for the input device and the robot.
-- A component that you can control, like an [arm](/components/arm/) or [motor](/components/motor).
+- A component that you can direct the input to control, like an [arm](/components/arm/) or [motor](/components/motor).

 ## Configuration